mimblewimble/grin-rfcs/text/0000-variable-size-kernels.md

 #### Wallet Compatibility

-Interactive transaction building involves passing a transaction "slate" around.
+Interactive transaction building involves a transaction "slate" passed between parties.
 This includes a json serialized representation of the transaction.

-To minimize compatibility issues between walets we are not planning to change this json format or structure.
-Transaction kernels will continue to be translated to a single consistent json format, always including values for both fee and lock_height, regardless of feature variant.
-For example plain kernels will always have lock_height of 0 and coinbase kernels will always have 0 fee.
+To minimize compatibility issues between wallets we have maintained this existing json format.
+Transaction kernels are represented in a single consistent json format, with fee and lock_height both included, regardless of kernel variant.
+Plain kernels have an associated lock_height of 0 and coinbase kernels include a 0 fee.
 This is consistent with the current "v2" slate.

 ```
 "kernels": [